jcv12/Outset/README.md

   <p align="center"><a href="https://www.buymeacoffee.com/jcv12"> <img align="center" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="jcv12" /></a></p><br><br>

   ## Description
-  This is a Node.js command line prompt program that uses inquirer to  allow for developers to set up projects quicker.
-  This project was built using these languages and libraries:
-  JavaScript
+  This is a quick Python script that creates a directory and files for my personal use.
+This repository can be used by anyone and I have plans to update this regulary but for now this will be my personal script.

   ## Table of Contents
   - [Description](#description)